peeush-the-developer/bike-sharing-prediction/README.md

 [Link](https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset)

+Bike-sharing rental process is highly correlated to the environmental and seasonal settings.
+For instance, weather conditions, precipitation, day of week, season, hour of the day, etc. can affect the rental behaviors.
+The core data set is related to the two-year historical log corresponding to years 2011 and 2012 from Capital Bikeshare system, Washington D.C., USA which is publicly available in http://capitalbikeshare.com/system-data.
+We aggregated the data on two hourly and daily basis and then extracted and added the corresponding weather and seasonal information.
+Weather information are extracted from http://www.freemeteo.com.

 This dataset contains the hourly and daily count of rental bikes between years 2011 and 2012 in Capital bikeshare system with the corresponding weather and seasonal information.

 - Number of instances: 17389